(Note: Sanskrit or Pali words are highlighted in italics)

 As this first passage said, the Skandhas are responsible for constructing this sense of I and as a consequence of that, our sense of what is mine.

 Appropriation refers to possessions, property and what is mine, bound up with the sense of I, with a selfhood.
 However, for possessions, property and what is mine, cannot be owned by the self when the sense of I is negated.
 Not necessarily selfhood negated to meaning death, but to meaning potential objects as being possessions and property not attached to any of our sense of I or the five aggregates.
-In other words, in order for a thing to be desired in the first place, to change from a non-desirous thing to a desired thing, is to first perceive, feel, and have volitional formations about it which then finally manifests into desire.
+In other words, in order for a thing to be desired in the first place, to change from a non-desirous thing to a desired thing, is for a mind to first perceive, feel, and have volitional formations about it which then finally manifests into desire.
 You can’t desire anything in the world without first coming into contact with it.

 “Contact is the cause and condition for the manifestation of the feeling aggregate, the perception aggregate, and the volitional formations aggregate.”

 With this initial contact there is forged a process and a relationship born from your pleasant perceptions, feelings and volitional formations about this object of desire.
 This aforementioned process and relationship is the attachment to the object of desire.
-Without the components the Skandhas describe to form the sense of self there can be no identity, no sense of ‘I’ to cling and lay claim to possessions.
+Without these components the Skandhas describe to form the sense of self, there can be no identity, no sense of ‘I’ to cling and lay claim to possessions.

 Why the Skhanda model of being is also known as the five clinging aggregates